Hostdon/pleroma/docs/installation/netbsd_en.md

 ## Questions

 Questions about the installation or didn’t it work as it should be, ask in [#pleroma:libera.chat](https://matrix.to/#/#pleroma:libera.chat) via Matrix or **#pleroma** on **libera.chat** via IRC.
+## Questions

+If you encounter any issues or have questions regarding the install process, feel free to ask at [meta.akkoma.dev](https://meta.akkoma.dev/).